-Take a look at the differences between 2K vs 4K security cameras for more on how to make the best choice.
+But the question is, are 4K security cameras worth it, or should you just stick to 2K cameras?
+Take a look at the differences between a 2K vs 4K security camera for more on how to make the best choice.

 2K Super HD Security Cameras

-2K cameras provide a video resolution of 2560x1440 with a 4 megapixel (MP) image sensor.
-They’re mainstream in today’s competitive security camera industry and deliver much clearer and sharper images and better quality videos than 1080p and 720p security cameras.
-The images produced give you a much clearer picture to catch details like faces and license plates from a distance.
+A 2K camera provides a video resolution of 2560x1440 with a 4 megapixel (MP) image sensor.
+These cameras are mainstream in today’s competitive security camera industry and deliver much clearer and sharper images and better quality videos than 1080p and 720p security cameras.
+The images they produce give a much clearer picture to catch details like faces and license plates from a distance.
 These cameras also typically come with a wider field of view than 1080p cameras.

-When to Choose 2K Security Cameras vs 4K Security Cameras
+When to Choose a 2K Security Camera vs 4K Security Camera

 - When 1440p resolution is enough for your home or video surveillance needs